Foreign, security and development policy

 Head of Equality, Diversity & Inclusion for the School of Government

-Gerasimos Tsourapas works on the politics of migrants, refugees, and diasporas in the Middle East and the broader Global South.
-He has also written on the international dimension of authoritarianism.
-His first book, The Politics of Migration in Modern Egypt - Strategies for Regime Survival in Autocracies (Cambridge University Press, 2019), was awarded the 2020 ENMISA Distinguished ...
+Gerasimos Tsourapas is Senior Lecturer in Middle East Politics at the University of Birmingham.
+His research examines the politics of migration in the Middle East and the broader Global South via non-Western perspectives.
+He is the author of The Politics of Migration in Modern Egypt – Strategies for Regime Survival in Autocracies (Cambridge University Press, 2019) and Migration Diplomacy in ...

 - +44 (0)121 414 6263